kassipro/Class-code/july-14/resources/test-a.md

 ## Test A
 ### Proofs
+15 points each
   - [ ] 4.7
   - [ ] 5.1
   - [ ] 7.1

 ### Recursion
+5 points each
   - [ ] 7.3

 ### Simple Counting
+1 point each
   - [ ] 1.1
   - [ ] 1.2
   - [ ] 1.3